1. Academic Validation

 Methods: The expression of GATA4 in bile acid-induced cell models and human specimens was examined.
 The transcriptional regulation of GATA4 was investigated by chromatin immunoprecipitation and luciferase reporter gene analysis.
 An animal model of duodenogastric reflux was used to confirm the regulation of GATA4 and its target genes by bile acids.

 Results: GATA4 expression was elevated in bile acid-induced GIM and human specimens.
 GATA4 bound to the promoter of Mucin 2 (MUC2) and stimulate its transcription.
 GATA4 and MUC2 expression was positively correlated in GIM tissues.
 Nuclear transcription factor-κB activation was required for the upregulation of GATA4 and MUC2 in bile acid-induced GIM cell models.
-GATA4 and caudal-related homeobox 2 (CDX2) reciprocally transactivated each other to drive the transcription of MUC2.
+GATA4 and caudal-related homeobox 2 (CDX2) reciprocally transactivated each Other to drive the transcription of MUC2.
 In chenodeoxycholic acid-treated mice, MUC2, CDX2, GATA4, p50, and p65 expression levels were increased in the gastric mucosa.

 Conclusions: GATA4 is upregulated and can form a positive feedback loop with CDX2 to transactivate MUC2 in GIM.
 NF-κB signaling is involved in the upregulation of GATA4 by chenodeoxycholic acid.